On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot: Poisson summation formula

 and let

 Then by Proposition \ref{bound}, we have

-Since $f_r$ is $C^{\infty}$-smooth and equals zero out of $D,$ it is in the Schwartz space on $\mathbb R^{k+1}.$ Recall that by the Poisson Summation Formula (see e.g. \cite[Theorem 3.1]{SS}), for any function $f$ in the Schwartz space on $\mathbb R^{k},$
+Since $f_r$ is $C^{\infty}$-smooth and equals zero outside of $\mathcal D,$ it is in the Schwartz space on $\mathbb R^2.$ Recall that by the Poisson Summation Formula (see e.g. \cite[Theorem 3.1]{SS}), for any function $f$ in the Schwartz space on $\mathbb R^{k},$

 where $\hat f(n_1,\dots,n_{k})$ is the $(n_1,\dots,n_{k})$-th Fourier coefficient of $f$ defined by

 As a consequence, we have

 \begin{proposition} where